algrince/milan_communications/README.md

 ## Communications in Milan

 This is an educational project that was made for completing Statistics in the university.
 The main language of the project is Spanish.
 The programming language is R.
-This repository contains the raw code file .rmd that generates .html file that contains all the output.
+This repository contains the raw code file .rmd that generates .html file that contains the output.

 ### Main objectives